-Number of beneficiaries 0 Beneficiary type Description of the resolution N/A The term of the contracts of the executive directors is related to their time as an executive director.
+Number of beneficiaries aries 5 Beneficiary type Description of the resolution Executive Directors The term of the contracts of the executive directors is related to their time as an executive director.
 Removal from this position entails the lifting of the suspension of the relationship prior to the appointment as such.
 Executive board directors must have an exclusive relationship with the company, and there are no contractual conditions relating to post-contractual non-competition agreements or continuity of service.
-Early termination of the previous relationship, except when there is good cause for dismissal, has an indemnification under the terms established by the Workers' Statute in relation to unfair dismissal, unless
+Early termination of the previous relationship, except when there is good cause for dismissal, entails indemnification under the terms established by the workers' statute in relation to unfair dismissal.
+In the event of early termination by decision of the company, the company must the board director of their removal three (3) months prior to the date of termination.
+The contracts that govern the prior relationship establish its termination on the first day of January of the year following the year in which the board director turns 60, except annual extensions at the initiative of the company